It’s not that energy companies don’t want to make it easy, but it can be confusing working out what your latest bill is trying to say.

 In the summer months, you usually use less energy so catch up to balance your account out.

-If the amount you starts creeping up too much (especially over the summer), it’d be a good idea to adjust your direct debit to start clearing some of the money owed.
+If the amount you owe starts creeping up too much (especially over the summer), adjusting your direct debit to start clearing some of the money owed would be a good idea.

-If you don’t do this, you’ll end up with a much higher bill when you want to change suppliers in the future.
-Or, if you can afford it, you can make a one off payment.
+If you don’t do this, you’ll end up with a much higher bill when you want to change suppliers.
+Or, if you can afford it, you can make a one-off payment.

-You could look at what appliances use the most electricity in a home and adjust how you use them to cut down on your consumption.
+You could look at what appliances use the most electricity in a home and adjust how you use them to reduce your consumption.

-If you want to switch, being in debit may mean you need to clear your bill before they let you change suppliers.
+If you want to switch, being in debit may mean you must clear your bill before they let you change suppliers.

 While your energy bill may show on your credit file, when your account is in debit, it shouldn’t affect your credit score or impact if you apply for other types of credit.